Child Custody Lawyers in Lynnwood, Everett, and Kent

 We Can Make a Difference in Your Child Custody Case

-Our attorneys are experienced in cases that involve residential schedules, child custody and parenting plans.
+At Feldman & Lee, our Lynnwood & Kent child custody lawyers have experience in cases involving residential schedules, child custody, and parenting plans.
 We have successfully represented many clients in divorce and other family matters, including agreed-on and contested child custody cases and parenting plan issues.
 We know these cases are typically very emotional and are of the utmost importance to our clients and their families, so we work diligently to ensure our clients can make safe and informed decisions in their specific cases.